lucas-mior/brn2/README.md

 - It will not work for more than 2^32 renames at once.
 - It will not work for filenames longer than PATH_MAX (typically 4096) bytes.
 - Newlines in filenames are not allowed.
-- Filenames listed in `<filename>` or given as arguments which do not correpond to existing files will generate errors while renaming.
 - Filenames that contain only dots and slashes are ignored.
 - Filenames are normalized:
     * `./` at beginning of filenames are removed.